Biodiesel & Ethanol Fuel

 - Biodiesel is domestically produced.

-Recognizing the importance of biodiesel fuel to the future of the American energy sector, Forester Fuels opened its own processing facility in Brookneal, VA in 2007.
+Recognizing the importance of biodiesel fuel to the future of the American energy sector, Foster Fuels opened its own processing facility in Brookneal, VA in 2007.
 With the capability of a 30,000-gallon heated storage tank and computerized blending technology, we can produce bulk orders of biodiesel in grades from B10 to B99.
-Our normal delivery area of biodiesel is Virginia, North Carolina, West Virginia, and Tennessee.
+Our normal delivery area for biodiesel is throughout Virginia, North Carolina, West Virginia, and Tennessee.
 Call us if you need bulk or emergency biodiesel delivery outside of these areas.

 Biodiesel can be used anywhere that petroleum-based diesel is used, and Foster Fuels has helped many customers implement a responsible biodiesel program.
-Contact us today to discuss your biodiesel needs.
+To discuss the many other benefits of biodiesel or to discuss your biodiesel needs, contact us today.

 Ethanol is another popular alternative fuel that can be used on its own or blended with petroleum in any conventional non-diesel engine.
-Produced from alcohol, ethanol is cleaner burning and produced domestically.
+Created from alcohol, ethanol is cleaner burning and is produced domestically.
 It provides high-quality, high-octane performance and reduces emissions.
 Ethanol has been used in cars since Henry Ford designed his 1908 Model T to operate on alcohol.
 Trillions of miles have been driven on ethanol-blended fuel since 1980.
 In fact, over 95% of gasoline sold in the U.S. contains some level of ethanol.
 Foster Fuels produces two ethanol blends—E10 and E85—which can be used in a number of commercial and household applications.

 Benefits of Ethanol